Headlines February 14, 2007 Full Show | First Story >

 Iraq to Expel Thousands, Spy on Iraqis in Baghdad Crackdown

 The Iraqi government has announced a series of controversial new measures in its crackdown on Baghdad.
-Tens of thousands of displaced Iraqis have been told to leave homes Iraq says are being occupying illegally.
+Tens of thousands of displaced Iraqis have been told to leave homes Iraq says are being occupied illegally.
 The Iraqi government also says it will eavesdrop on phone calls and open mail at will.
 Military forces will be authorized to break into any homes and cars judged to be dangerous.
-Iraq also says it will close its borders with Iran and Syria, increase military checkpoints, and extend Baghdad’s military curfew.
+Iraq also says it will close its borders with Iran and Syria, increase military checkpoints and extend Baghdad’s military curfew.

 Pentagon: Shiite Cleric Has Fled to Iran

-House Opens Debate on Non-Binding Measure Against Troop Surge
+House Opens Debate on Nonbinding Measure Against Troop Surge

-Meanwhile on Capitol Hill, the House opened debate Tuesday on its version of the non-binding measure opposing President Bush’s plan to escalate the Iraq war.
+Meanwhile on Capitol Hill, the House opened debate Tuesday on its version of the nonbinding measure opposing President Bush’s plan to escalate the Iraq War.
 House Speaker Nancy Pelosi led Democratic voices supporting the measure.

-House Speaker Nancy Pelosi: "No more blank checks for president Bush on Iraq.
-Our taxpayer dollars must go to protect our troops to keep our promises to our veterans and to keep America safe.
-In light of the facts, President Bush’s escalation proposal will not make America safer, will not make our military stronger, and will not make the region more stable; and it will not have my support."
+House Speaker Nancy Pelosi: “No more blank checks for President Bush on Iraq.
+Our taxpayer dollars must go to protect our troops, to keep our promises to our veterans and to keep America safe.
+In light of the facts, President Bush’s escalation proposal will not make America safer, will not make our military stronger and will not make the region more stable, and it will not have my support.”

 A similar measure was held up in the Senate last week when Republicans blocked further debate.
 Democrats enjoy a wider majority in the House and expect to pass the measure on Friday.
 Across the aisle, Republican Minority Whip Roy Blunt criticized the Democratic proposal.

-Minority Whip Roy Blunt: "Its hard to imagine a group less capable of making tactical decisions about specific troop deployment than 535 members of congress.
+Minority Whip Roy Blunt: “It’s hard to imagine a group less capable of making tactical decisions about specific troop deployment than 535 members of Congress.
 The resolution today is about the exact number of troops.
-Will the one tomorrow be a vote about which block in Baghdad to target, or which car to stop?"
+Will the one tomorrow be a vote about which block in Baghdad to target or which car to stop?”

-GOP Memo: “We Lose” if Debate Focuses on Iraq
+GOP Memo: “We Lose” If Debate Focuses on Iraq

 As discussion continues in the House today, a newly leaked memo has revealed how some Republican congressmembers are trying to approach the debate.
-In a letter to fellow Republicans, Congressmembers John Shadegg and Peter Hoekstra urge their House colleagues to avoid debating the Iraq war and instead focus on "radical Islamists."
-The Republican Congressmembers write: "The debate should not be about the surge or its details.
+In a letter to fellow Republicans, Congressmembers John Shadegg and Peter Hoekstra urge their House colleagues to avoid debating the Iraq War and instead focus on “radical Islamists.”
+The Republican congressmembers write: “The debate should not be about the surge or its details.
 This debate should not even be about the Iraq war to date, mistakes that have been made, or whether we can, or cannot, win militarily.
-If we let Democrats force us into a debate on the surge or the current situation in Iraq, we lose."
+If we let Democrats force us into a debate on the surge or the current situation in Iraq, we lose.”

 Vermont State Legislature Calls for Iraq Withdrawal

 As the House debate continues, Vermont has become the first state to pass a resolution calling for a troop withdrawal from Iraq.
-On Tuesday, lawmakers in the Vermont State Legislature’s House and Senate approved measures calling for the immediate and orderly withdrawal of US troops from Iraq.
+On Tuesday, lawmakers in the Vermont state Legislature’s House and Senate approved measures calling for the immediate and orderly withdrawal of U.S. troops from Iraq.
 Vermont has lost more soldiers per capita than any other state in the nation.

 Iowa Senate Approves Anti-Surge Measure

-Meanwhile in Iowa, the Iowa State Senate has approved a measure opposing the troop escalation in Iraq.
+Meanwhile in Iowa, the Iowa state Senate has approved a measure opposing the troop escalation in Iraq.

 Massive Lebanon Rally Marks 2nd Anniversary of Hariri Slaying

 In Lebanon, tens of thousands of people rallied in Beirut today to mark the second anniversary of the assassination of former Prime Minister Rafik al-Hariri.
 The rally comes one day after a pair of bus bombings in a largely Christian area outside of Beirut.
-Three people died and at least 20 were wounded.
+Three people died, and at least 20 were wounded.
 On Tuesday, Lebanese Prime Minister Fouad Siniora condemned the attack.

-Lebanese Prime Minister Fouad Siniora: "They killed Rafik al-Hariri and his companions and continued their string of criminal and sabotage acts the last of which was the assassination of MP and Minister Pierre Gemayel and not least the crime today in the Metn area which killed and injured innocent Lebanese civilians."
+Lebanese Prime Minister Fouad Siniora: “They killed Rafik al-Hariri and his companions, and continued their string of criminal and sabotage acts, the last of which was the assassination of MP and Minister Pierre Gemayel and not least the crime today in the Metn area which killed and injured innocent Lebanese civilians.”

 11 Killed in Iran Bombing